cs3216/cs3216.github.io/website/coursework/product-design/index.md

 Your submission will include a write-up that describes how your group has met all the milestones for this assignment:

 - It should contain answers to Milestones 1-4 and 10-11.
-- It should also sumamarise your Milestones 5-9.
+- It should also summarise your Milestones 5-9.
 More specifically, it should:
   - Make it clear how the designs are organised.
 Which ones are wireframes, mockups or prototypes?
   - Briefly recap the results and observations from your user testing results.
   - Highlight the main user flows presented in each draft / iteration submitted.